 The sound is just the same as last year.
 A lot of the lines have been recycled from previous games.
 After experiencing the constantly updating nature of EA’s Madden NFL 17, it’s hard to sit there and listen to JBL, Jerry Lawler & Michael Cole repeat the same shit over and over again.
 Hell, they didn’t even bother to add Corey Graves and Tom Phillips, or even Byron Saxton when you’re playing the NXT brand in any mode!
 This shit is fucking lazy and I’m getting sick of it.
 Another thing that is annoying me to death is the waste of space that is the WWE Soundtrack, a bunch of songs that have been selected by Sean “Puff Daddy/P-Diddy” Combs that plays on repeat in the menus.
 Surely 2K could have used this space for some more custom or older themes in the Create-A-Superstar mode.
 But at least the themes that are in the game are crystal clear, that’s something to be praised I guess.

 To be honest, I’m not too happy to be talking about the gameplay this year.
 The changes that were put into WWE 2K16 have remained.
 Stamina & reversal bars are still here and are as limiting as ever, the opening rock-paper-scissors chain wrestling and rest hold moves are still here and are more annoying than last time as the computer instantly knows how to one-up you at all times, and the god-damn submission struggle system is still here… But thankful you can switch it out for a less annoying button mashing version that is somewhat fair to both sides.
-Other then that everything else is the same.
-You’ll be guessing for hours how to do something like moving your opponent around the ring, how to use OMG! moments and everything else because the game never explains anything and there is no manual or tutorial modes anymore.
+Other than that everything else is the same.
+You’ll be guessing for hours how to do something like moving your opponent around the ring, how to use OMG! moments and everything else because the game never explains anything and there aren’t any manuals or tutorial modes anymore.
 The collision detection is crap still, after so many games it’s still impossible to make a good wrestling game with decent collision detection.
 Characters will slide around the ring a lot more in WWE 2K17 because it’s more about the animations than the moves themselves… And the less I say about the reversal system still being broken, then further away from a rage induced heart attack I will be.

-In terms of match types to select, I feel like there are less of them this year, but that could be an illusion brought on my the extremely basic menu system.
+In terms of match types to select, I feel like there are less of them this year, but that could be an illusion brought on by the extremely basic menu system.
 But I know there is a new mode and a couple of small new features that are worth talking about.
 The new mode is the Backstage Brawl, which sees two wrestlers fighting through the backstage area of a WWE show.
 You can go through locker rooms, the interview area, The Authority’s office and more in this mode.
 This also works in No Disqualification and Falls Count Anywhere modes too which makes things a bit more exciting.
 Additionally, you can fight through the crowd once more, something that was taken out due to space limitations in previous games, and is a welcome addition to see back.
 The final new addition is the expansion of the ability to break out of a victory animation and get a little post-match beat down going.
 It’s a small thing, but it adds to the players choice in their game which is never a bad thing to have.

 Create-A-Video & Create-A-Victory have been added to the creation suite this year, which is good for those creative types out there who want to add the personal touch to their created Superstars, but we still do not have a custom soundtrack option on latest generation consoles, something that I hope is fixed by 2K allowing theme updates as the game goes on and wrestlers change their gimmicks.
 We also lost Create-A-Story , something that was present on the last generation of gaming consoles.
-Though to be honest, it wasn’t that much of a lose.
+Though to be honest, it wasn’t that much of a loss.
 Create-A-Superstar has been streamlined too, so less loading between parts… Even if the part options have been reduced again in favor or more generic outfits.

 At the end of it all, there are some small changes here and there in WWE 2K17, but all it’s really done is brought the game back to where it was with WWE ’12 by THQ.
 I know 2K Sports wants to make WWE 2K17 more along the line of their other sports games, more simulation style, but that’s not what wrestling fans want.
 Wrestling isn’t about stat management and the management of the wrestler in the ring, it’s about red hot action and getting your Smackdown on.
-Somewhere along the way the WWE 2K series has lost that feel and now only appeals to those people who love 2K Sports games over EA Sports games.
+Somewhere along the way, the WWE 2K series has lost that feeling and now only appeals to those people who love 2K Sports games over EA Sports games.
 WWE and wrestling fans deserve better, we need more than Yuke’s hands on the development and 2K Sports simulation management in control of the creative side of things.
 To be honest, this is the last WWE 2K game I’m going to spend my money on.
 This is going to be a series where I’ll wait and but maybe every second or third game in the series rather than the yearly spend it used to be.

 Speaking of spending, one last rant.
 WWE 2K17 is just expensive.
 Now while I could just have bought that standard edition for $99.95 and be done with it, I know I wouldn’t be getting the whole experience if I did it that way.
 So as usual, I bought the Collectors Edition (This year named the NXT Edition) which gave me a Figure I’ll never display (I miss the Funko Pop Vinyls), a trading card that’ll gather dust, an NXT pack that will be in the store anyway, and Goldberg from pre-order which will just end up in the store eventually.
 This NXT edition cost me AUD$150, which is a lot to fork out in order to get the full base experience.
 Then on top of that I dropped $15 on the MyCareer KickStart pack as grinding through the mode takes forever to get anywhere (This is by design.
 2K wants you to get frustrated and buy the KickStart), and also the Season Pass at $45 to make sure I get the rest of the roster and moves that were left out of the game on purpose (And don’t tell me they didn’t, since they announced everything with in-game models before launch).
 This means in order to get the full WWE 2K17 experience I had to shell out AUD$210!
 This will just not do anymore.
 I’m sick of it.
 Couple this blatant ripping off of consumers with 2K’s recent change to giving review codes to streamers and YouTubers months before release so they can ruin any chance of websites getting some attention and I’m just fucking done with 2K and the WWE 2K gaming series.

 WWE 2K17 tries very hard to innovate itself back into what the game was at the height of the THQ era, but also tries too hard to be a complex simulator.
-While simulation works for it's other sports titles, 2K didn't need to morph the WWE series into the same thing.
+While simulation works for iitsother sports titles, 2K didn’t need to morph the WWE series into the same thing.
 2K continues to try and turn players away with their innovation in everything but DLC practices and graphics.
-This is what WWE games should have been 3 games ago, now it just feels like stagnation...
-Like watching WWE RAW.
+This is what WWE games should have been 3 games ago, now it just feels like stagnation… Like watching WWE RAW.

 - Good to see the game getting closer to what it used to be in creation modes